InteropIO/finsemble-seed/README.md

 ## Extending server functionality

-Sometimes during development, it is necessary to create new API your application requires.
-The Finsemble seed project already includes a server to host files locally for development, so it makes sense to use this server to design the API required by your application.
-To allow for extension of the server provided in the Finsemble seed project, without breaking the upgrade path, the server attempts to import the _server-extensions.js_ file from the _server_ directory of the project.
+Sometimes during development, it is necessary to create new API for your application.
+The Finsemble seed project already includes a server to host files locally for development, so it makes sense to use this server to design the new API.
+To allow for the extension of the server provided in the Finsemble seed project without breaking the upgrade path, the server attempts to import the _server-extensions.js_ file from the _server_ directory of the project.
 If _server-extensions.js_ exists, it's methods are called by the server to provide additional functionality.
 The _server-extensions.js_ file should return an object that contains the following functions:
 - `pre` - called before _server.js_ starts defining the default server functionality
 - `post` - called after the server is up and running
 - `updateServer` - called after the default server functionality has been defined, but before the server is started

 The `pre` and `post` functions do not take any arguments.
-The `updateServer` function takes two arguments, the first is an instance of the [Express server](https://www.npmjs.com/package/express) that can be used to add functionality, and the second is a callback, that takes not arguments, that must be called when the server is ready to be started.
+The `updateServer` function takes two arguments: the first is an instance of the [Express server](https://www.npmjs.com/package/express) that can be used to add functionality, and the second is a callback that takes no arguments, but must be called when the server is ready to be started.
 Please see the sample _server-extensions.js_ below:
 ```javascript
 (module => {
     "use strict";